 The biggest challenge was redesigning this event multiple times, with the added safety issue and last-minute scramble following the shooting.
 Being able to stay on top of the changes and successfully adapt meant a great deal of communication, coordination, resourcefulness, and most of all, the “can-do” positive attitude our clients know they can count on us for.

 Other than successfully redesigning the event each time, we knew we had met the client’s objectives when we received nothing but compliments and thank you’s after the event for creating such a memorable night.
 The client mentioned several times how grateful they were to have us as a partner and couldn’t imagine anyone else successfully reworking the event multiple times and then starting from scratch with less than two weeks to spare.

 Evolving ideas for the night and its theme?
-No problem.
 Last-minute safety concerns?
 We’ve got you.
-Destination, Managed.
+It’s what we do!